sheygildas/Complete_Stack_Setup_with_Ansible/README.md

   ![Project Image](project-image-url)

-- On your AWS Console search for VPC service to view changes
+- On your AWS Console search for EC2 service to view changes

 -![Project Image](project-image-url)